St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Preliminaries on the Haantjes geometry

 in which all operators $\boldsymbol{K}_\alpha$ admit simultaneously a block-diagonal form (with possibly finer blocks). \end{proposition}

 \begin{remark} Each set of coordinates allowing us to write down the family $\mathcal{K}$ in a block-diagonal form will be said to be a set of \textit{Haantjes coordinates}.
-In particular, if we deal with a semisimple Haantjes algebra, then each set of Haantjes coordinates allows us to write simultaneously all the operators of the algebra in a diagonal form. \end{remark} \begin{definition} Given an $\omega \mathscr{H}$ manifold, the local coordinates where all Haantjes operators take simultaneously a block-diagonal form and the symplectic form takes the Darboux form are called Darboux--Haantjes (DH) coordinates. \end{definition} \begin{remark} We adopt the following notation: we shall denote by $(q^{i}, p_i)$, $i=1,\ldots,n$ a generic set of canonically conjugated Darboux variables on an $n$-dimensional symplectic manifold.
-For Cartesian and polar coordinates, we will keep the standard notations.
-The new variables introduced in the Riemann-Eisenhart lifting procedure will be denoted by $(u, p_u)$, for the Lorentzian case, we will use $(t,u)$ and $(p_t, p_u)$. \end{remark}
+In particular, if we deal with a semisimple Haantjes algebra, then each set of Haantjes coordinates allows us to write simultaneously all the operators of the algebra in a diagonal form. \end{remark} \begin{definition} Given an $\omega \mathscr{H}$ manifold, the local coordinates in which all Haantjes operators take simultaneously a block-diagonal form and the symplectic form assumes the Darboux form are called Darboux--Haantjes (DH) coordinates. \end{definition}